Ultimate Guide: Add a Calendar to Your Notion Page for Seamless Scheduling and Time Management in Your Workspace

 Step 3: Choose the Calendar View

-Once your database is created, click on the view dropdown (which usually defaults to “Table”).
+Once your database is created, click on the view dropdown (which typically defaults to “Table”).
 Select "Calendar" from the available options.
-This switches your database layout to a calendar format where each entry is placed according to its associated date property.
+This changes your database layout to a calendar format where each entry appears according to its associated date property.

 Step 4: Customize the Database Properties